-Miss Smith may meet with you to discuss how to support your child with strategies to use if there are difficulties with a child's behaviour/emotional needs.
+Miss Smith may meet with you to discuss how to support your child with strategies.

 If outside agencies or the Educational Psychologist have been involved, suggestions are normally provided that can be used at home to provide consistency.

 5. How will I, and my child, know how well they are doing?